Hotmoka/hotmoka/tutorial/Takamaka.md

 A final consideration is related to gas.
 As in Ethereum, transactions are payed in terms of gas consumed for their execution.
-In the following, we will use zero as gas prize when running calls to `@View` methods.
+In the following, we will use zero as gas price when running calls to `@View` methods.
 This is because such calls do not actually modify the state of the node and are executed locally, on the node that receives the request of the transaction.
 Hence, they can be considered as run *for free*.